- - Vice-Chancellor and President

 - Vice-Chancellor and President

 - Office of Governance Services

 - Contact Us

-Peter Pickering was appointed Chief Financial Officer in August 2011, and Vice-President (Finance and Resources) in January 2015.
+Peter Pickering was appointed Chief Financial Officer in August 2011, Vice-President (Finance and Resources) in January 2015, and Senior Vice-President in January 2023.
 Prior to this he was the Director of Finance, having joined Western Sydney University in November 2009.

 Peter has enjoyed an extensive and varied career in a variety of senior management positions with major Australian and international corporations.
 Prior to joining Western Sydney University, he spent 15 years in the telecommunications industry, primarily with Telstra but also with international joint ventures in Korea and Indonesia working with NTT, Sumitomo, Indosat and Pohang Iron and Steel.

 Angelo Kourtis has been a member of the Western Sydney University community since 1986, as a student, graduate and as a member of staff.
 He held a number of senior marketing roles before being appointed to the position of Pro Vice-Chancellor (Students) in October 2011 and Vice-President, People and Advancement in March 2015.

 Angelo conceived and established the student lifecycle strategy at the University, revealing invaluable insights into the 'journey' students embark on when aspiring to higher education and beyond.
 He pioneered the concept of the 'Citizen Scholar' and led the establishment of 'The Academy' at the University, and he was the architect of the University's recent rebranding strategy which has attracted national and international critical acclaim.
 Angelo is a member of the Executive team and is the Deputy Chair of The College Board.